Cosmin Contra: Romania national team

 On 17 September 2017, following Christoph Daum's dismissal, Contra was revealed as the new manager of Romania with the objective of qualifying for Euro 2020.
 His first game in charge was on 5 October, a 3–1 win in Ploiești against Kazakhstan in the 2018 FIFA World Cup qualifiers.

 In November 2019, after the team could only finish in fourth place in the Euro 2020 qualifying phase behind Spain, Sweden and Norway, the Romanian Football Federation announced Contra would no longer continue on the bench.

 Return to Dinamo

 Contra returned to Dinamo București in August 2020, signing a two-year contract.
 He left on 3 December due to the club's financial problems.

-Al-Ittihad
+Saudi Arabia

-On 29 August 2021, Contra was appointed as manager of Al-Ittihad in the Saudi Professional League.
+On 29 August 2021, Contra was appointed as manager of Al-Ittihad in the Saudi Pro League.
 His team led the league by 16 points over Al Hilal in February but ended the season two points behind that team, who he lost to twice.

-Contra was dismissed by the Jeddah-based club in early July 2022, and replaced by Nuno Espírito Santo.
+Contra was dismissed by the Jeddah-based club in early July 2022.
+He was replaced by Nuno Espírito Santo.

-Damac

 On 6 March 2023, Contra joined Damac of the same country and league.
+He left in December of the following year.

+Remaining in the division, Contra was then in charge of Al-Kholood for two weeks.
+After Harburg Group took over as the new owners, he was told he would not be retained.

+Al-Arabi

+On 15 October 2025, Contra became head coach of Qatar Stars League side Al-Arabi; the length of the contract was not disclosed.